The Kennedy/Marshall Company

-The Kennedy/Marshall Company (K/M) is an American film-production company, based in Santa Monica, California, founded in 1992 by spouses Kathleen Kennedy and Frank Marshall.
+The Kennedy/Marshall Company (K/M) is an American film and television production company, based in Santa Monica, California, founded in 1991 by spouses Kathleen Kennedy and Frank Marshall.

-It presently has contracts with Paramount Pictures, Spyglass Entertainment, DreamWorks Pictures, Universal Pictures, 20th Century Studios, Warner Bros.
+It has had contracts with Paramount Pictures, Spyglass Entertainment, DreamWorks Pictures, Universal Pictures, 20th Century Studios, Warner Bros.
 Pictures and the Walt Disney Studios.
-Kennedy and Marshall are formerly founders at Steven Spielberg's Amblin Entertainment studio.
+Kennedy and Marshall are founders at Steven Spielberg's Amblin Entertainment, though no longer affiliated with the studio.

 History

-In 1992, Kathleen Kennedy and Frank Marshall left Amblin Entertainment to form their own self-titled banner The Kennedy/Marshall Company with a 3-year first look deal at Paramount Pictures.
+In 1992, Kathleen Kennedy and Frank Marshall left Amblin Entertainment to form their own self-titled banner The Kennedy/Marshall Company with a three-year first look deal at Paramount Pictures.
 After leaving Amblin, Marshall directed and Kennedy produced Alive which was released in 1993 as a Kennedy/Marshall production; however, the first film under their deal with Paramount was Milk Money (1994).

 In 1995, the duo left Paramount Pictures with a three-year production deal at the Walt Disney Studios.
 In 1998, the company tried their first foray into television, signing a development pact with CBS to air Kennedy/Marshall's television shows for the network.
 Later that same year, the studio left Disney for Universal Pictures, with an eleven-year deal.

 In 2005, Kennedy/Marshall entered its foray onto the Broadway fold to bring the Off Broadway revival Hurlyburly to Broadway.

 In 2009, they left Universal Pictures for Sony Pictures Entertainment.
 Two years later, they left Sony Pictures for DreamWorks Pictures.

 In 2012, Kennedy left to join Lucasfilm as president.
-During the same year, the studio signed a deal with CBS Television Studios to produce TV shows made for the company.
+During the same year, the studio signed a deal with CBS Television Studios to produce television shows made for the company.